pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 Here we can notice a few things:

-- Localstorage reads are **really really fast** with only 0.0052 milliseconds per read.
+- LocalStorage reads are **really really fast** with only 0.0052 milliseconds per read.
 - The other technologies perform reads in a similar speed to their write latency.

 ### Big Bulk Writes